zedems01/spotifAI/README.md

 # 🎵 SpotifAI

-Python script that connects to your Spotify account, analyzes your liked songs, and uses AI to recommend fresh, never-before-suggested tracks—automatically updating your playlist with every run.
+A Python-based automation script that connects to your Spotify account, analyzes your liked songs, and uses AI to recommend fresh, never-before-suggested tracks—automatically updating your playlist with every run.
 Run it once or ten times a day — your playlist evolves with you.

 ---